shikharmittal04/epspy/docs/otherfuncs.rst

 Remember to give the full path to the ``myobj`` with the extension ``.pkl``.

-You may now check that indeed the specfications are correctly loaded by printing them using function :func:`print_input()`.
+You may now check that indeed the specifications are correctly loaded by printing them using function :func:`print_input()`.

 .. code:: python